Last updated: March 1, 2021

 Nebraska

-No laws legalizing marijuana for either recreational or medical use.
+There are no laws legalizing marijuana for either recreational or medical use in Nebraska.
 Decriminalization has occurred for possession of very small amounts of marijuana.

 Nebraska drug testing »